arun13go/GenAIOps-workshop/labs/lesson_02/lab02.md

 **Step 4:**
  + Save the newly created workflow
  ![GenAIOps Workshop](images/2025-11-23-184504.png)
- + Initiate the orchestration of the Multi-Agent System by entering the following prompt and enter
+ + Initiate the orchestration of the Multi-Agent System by entering the following prompt and enter:
       ```
       Tell me about the dental plan.
 Also write detailed report about the dental plan and include coverage exclusions.
 Also validate the report coverage exclusions.
       ```